elizabethengelman/connections-lab-wk-8/README.md

 - Step 6:	Server-Side **‘On’** Event
 ```
-//Listen for a message named 'data' from this client
+//Listen for a message named 'data' from a client
 socket.on('data', (data) => {
   //Data can be numbers, strings, objects
   console.log("Received 'data' msg");
   console.log(data);

-  //Send data back to the clients using .emit()
+  //Send the data back to the clients using .emit()

 }